Jessie Ware: 2014–2018: Tough Love and Glasshouse

 Ware's second album, Tough Love, was released on 6 October 2014.
 Ware began writing the album earlier that year.
 The album peaked at number nine on the UK Albums Chart, becoming her second top ten album.
 "Tough Love" was the first single to be taken from the album and released on 3 August 2014.
 "Tough Love" was compared to "Prince at his minimalist '80's best" by Pitchfork.
 "Tough Love" is produced together with BenZel, the production duo composed of London post-bass producer Two Inch Punch and mega-producer Benny Blanco who Ware previously worked with on the single "If You Love Me"; Benzel are also executive producers of the album.
 Ed Sheeran co-wrote the song "Say You Love Me".
 Ware played the Wilderness Festival (7–10 August 2014); a pair of additional dates at Berlin Festival 2014 (6 July 2014) and Sopot Gulf of Art (26 July 2014) that year.

-Ware contributed a song for Nicki Minaj's third studio album, The Pinkprint (2014), called "The Crying Game" in which Minaj alternates between "devastating verses and pensive crooning" whilst Ware adds "haunting" and "soulful" vocals to the chorus.
-Originally, Ware only received a songwriting credit, but she was then credited on updated versions of the album.
-She also co-wrote the song "New Man" for Ed Sheeran's third album, ÷, and provided background vocals on it and two other songs.
+Ware contributed "The Crying Game", a song for Nicki Minaj's third album, The Pinkprint (2014), in which Minaj alternates between "devastating verses and pensive crooning" whilst Ware adds "haunting" and "soulful" vocals to the chorus.
+Originally, Ware only received a songwriting credit, but she was also credited for her backing vocals on updated versions of the album.
+She co-wrote the song "New Man" for Ed Sheeran's third album, ÷, and provided background vocals on it and two other songs.